soheilpro/sqlmon/README.md

 --index-prefix trace-
 ```

+### Collect only
+If you only want to collect events without saving them to Elasticsearch, you can use the `--collect-only` option.

 ### Importing trace files
 If you have a saved trace file (created by either sqlmon or SQL Server Profiler), you can import it into Elasticsearch using the `--import` option: